Search,Plan

 And Book

 Stunning Plymouth has played a legendary role throughout history.
 Sir Francis Drake famously played bowls here while waiting for the Spanish Armada and the Mayflower set sail for the New World with the Pilgrim Fathers.
 With one of the very finest deep-water harbours in the country, Devon’s Plymouth is home to the largest naval base in Western Europe.
 Her Majesty's Naval Base, Devonport is located in this wonderful city.
 Why not spend a day in Plymouth finding out more about its naval history and browsing its many attractions, shops, cafes, bars and restaurants?
 It’s only an hour from the English Riviera.
+Find out more on the Visit Plymouth website.

 The Mayflower Steps are commemorated as the place where the Pilgrim Fathers set sail for North America aboard the Mayflower in 1620.
 2020 was the 400th anniversary of this historic voyage and many celebratory events took place.
 There are strong links with Devon’s English Riviera.
 In 1956, skilled Brixham shipwrights built a replica of the Mayflower as accurately as possible with oak timbers, hand-forged nails, hand-sewn linen canvas sails, hemp cordage and the Stockholm tar of the type use in 17th century ships.
 She set sail from Brixham for her voyage across the Atlantic in 1957 and is now berthed in Plymouth Massachusetts, not far from where the first Pilgrims landed.